Solar Energy Goes Mainstream

 3. The Converted Electricity Powers Your Building

-Once the solar energy has been converted, it runs to your electrical panel, which distributes the solar power throughout your home or business.
+Once the solar energy has been converted, it runs to your electrical panel, which provides the power for your business.

 Why Choose Solar Alliance for Your Solar Energy Needs?

-At Solar Alliance, we specialize in the design, construction and installation of solar systems for homes and businesses in Kentucky, Tennessee and throughout the southeastern United States.
+At Solar Alliance, we specialize in the design, construction and installation of solar systems for businesses and communities in Kentucky, Tennessee and throughout the southeastern United States.
 Our engineers and technicians are accredited by the North American Board of Certified Energy Practitioners (NABCEP) and have the expertise to create the perfect, customized solar solution for your unique needs.

 When you work with us, you’ll get competitive, transparent costs without any hidden fees or upcharges.
 We make our pricing straightforward and easy to understand so you know you’re getting the best value on your solar system.